 Students are going back to school and parents are again thinking about the future.
-Between AP classes, sports, extracurricular activities and community service kids these days are very busy.
-Parents are also worrying about how to pay for all of those things plus the upcoming college costs.
+Between AP classes, sports, extracurricular activities, and community service kids, these days are very busy.
+Parents are also worried about how to pay for all of those things plus the upcoming college costs.
 Are you preparing your family correctly?
 Take this quiz to see!

 1. Have you set up a 529 or college savings plan?

 2. Have you calculated the future college costs once your children graduate?
 (Here is a college costs calculator.)